klei1984/max/evolution.md

 The first screenshot shows the old design of the ground attack plane.
 The _charge_ attribute indicates that units had fuel; the game resource called ATTRIBS also contains the fuel unit attribute even in the retail version of the game.
 The art was later modified to become the alien attack plane.
 Some of the dark themed UI elements can also be found within older versions of the game resource file, MAX.RES.

+The December, 1996 issue of the German PC Games magazine [\[12\]](#ref12) featured a video report about their visit at Interplay.
+There is a short interview with Ali Atabek about M.A.X. in it.

+{% include drive_player.html id=page.driveId1 %}
+Copyright 1996 - Computec Verlag & Three Dog Productions
+{: style="color:gray; font-size: 100%; text-align: right;"}

+The video demonstrates two different versions of the game.
+Based on the main menu graphics the modern looking one is newer than the V1.00 and V1.01 interactive demos, but it is not the retail version as it has the internal build warning message on the title screen.
+The other version has the dark GUI design and is very interesting.
+* At time stamp 00:55.733 the master builder is shown which was cut from the later versions of the game.
+This proves that the unit art existed.
+This is the only unit in the retail version of the game for which sprites do not exist.
+* At time stamp 01:28.667 the master builder animation starts, but this version plays during the day while in the retail version of the game the video plays at night or on a world where there is no direct sunlight.
+* The music track playing in the background is Cold Reality from Descent II.
+<br><br>

 The first version of the game that was found so far is the V1.00 interactive demo from 15th of August, 1996.
-An internal test build, or press presentation demo, from one week later was put on a major gaming magazine's cover CD instead of the public demo version [\[12\]](#ref12).
+An internal test build, or press presentation demo, from one week later was put on a major gaming magazine's cover CD instead of the public demo version [\[13\]](#ref13).
 When it comes to development history and research this is the most interesting build that is available from the game.

-{% include drive_player.html id=page.driveId %}
+{% include drive_player.html id=page.driveId2 %}
 <br><br>

 | Time stamp | Description | Screenshot | Reference Screenshot |